markuswntr/swift-simdx/README.md

 target hardware.

 > **Warning.** Not meant to be used in production, created for learning purposes!
 > <br/><br/> See [**Stumbling on SIMD**](https://blog.wntr.me/posts/001-the-properties-of-space/) series to learn how this project came to be.
 If you want to report a bug or an unexpected behaviour, feel free to open an issue.
 If have suggestions or really anything else that helps evolving the library and/or are interested in the details feel free to contact me on [GitHub](https://github.com/markuswntr) or [Twitter](https://twitter.com/markuswntr).

-## TODO

-Move TODOs to Issues and/or a Project at some point

-- [x] 64-bit storage
-- [x] 128-bit storage
-- [x] Int32, UInt32, Float32 and Float64 storable
-- [x] Conform to common `Numeric` protocols functions (see upcoming blog post #link )
-- [ ] Documentation
-- [ ] Int8, UInt8, Int16 and UInt16 storable
-- [ ] Boolean storage
-- [ ] Comparison (Equal, GreaterThan, LowerThan, ...)
-- [ ] 256-bit storage
-- [ ] Multi-dimensional storage (Matrix)
-- [ ] Extend conformance to the `Numeric` protocols
-    - [ ] Instance from RandomNumberGenerator
-    - [ ] Cast most vector types natively using intrinsics
-- [ ] Make `count` on SIMDX static
-- [ ] Extension on Array `init(SIMDX)` that uses native intrinsics store
-- [ ] 512-bit storage
-- [x] Remove the ARM 64 requirement and any other platform restriction in Package.swift
-- [ ] Re-evaluate the necessity of SIMDX being ExpressibleByArrayLiteral
-- [ ] The generic implementation is not the fastest it could be.
-Do some more magic.

 ## Coding example